vohonen/ubuntu-setup/README.md

 sudo apt update && sudo apt install -y firefox
 ```

-The more specific aspects of browser setup are with respect to the extensions.
+I like to have search history before suggestions, which can be modified from `about:preferences#search`.
+On top of that, my browser setup are with respect to extensions.
 Pressing `ctrl+shift+a` one can manage add-ons, and I like to have first and foremost Vimium, Tomato Clock, AdBlocker Ultimate and Ecosia Search.
 After installing the add-ons, go to Firefox's add-ons page again by `ctrl+shift+a` and click the three dots after Vimium and choose Preferences.
 Then, at the bottom of the resulting Vimium Options page find the Default search engine field and change `google,com` -> `ecosia.org` in the default url (Ecosia utilises Bing search that is a little worse than Google's, but does the job adequately in a majority of the cases, and planting trees is more important).

+One can also change the Firefox appearance to Dark from settings but the browser bar colour is dictated by operating system appearance theme.

 <a name="resources"></a>